 ΔP = P2 − P1 = 4 • (V2² − V1²)

 Aortic valve area (AVA) can be calculated by using the principle of conservation of mass: “What comes in, must go out”.
 Aortic valve area indexed to body surface area should be considered for the large and small extremes of body surface area.
 For patients with prosthetic aortic valves, patient-prosthesis mismatch (PPM) is suspected when effective orifice area (EOA) indexed to body surface area <0.85 to 0.9 cm²/m².
 PPM is considered severe when EOA index <0.65.

 |AVA = (D LVOT / 2)² • π • Vmax LVOT / Vmax

 Myocard performance index

-Also known as the Tei index.
-It is an index that incorporates both systolic and diastolic time intervals in expressing global systolic and diastolic ventricular function.
+Myocard Performance INdex (MPI) is also known as the Tei-index.
+MPI incorporates both systolic and diastolic time intervals in expressing global systolic and diastolic ventricular function.
 Systolic dysfunction prolongs prejection (isovolumic contraction time, IVCT) and a shortening of the ejection time (ET).
 Both systolic and diastolic dysfunction result in abnormality in myocardial relaxation which prolongs the relaxation period (isovolumic relaxation time, IVRT).